cwchentw/coru/README.md

 * We only tested primitively whether the code converted by `coru` are still valid or not
 * `coru` cannot detect heredoc
-* Though usable, Valgrind still reports errors on the codebase of `coru`, related to string concatenation issues

 ## Copyright

-Copyright (c) 2019 Michael Chen.
+Copyright (c) 2019-2020 Michael Chen.
 Licensed under MIT.